thomasij813/thomasij813.github.io/about.md

 title: About
 ---

-I'm a recent Seattle transplant, originally hailing from that super sunny and unapologetically weird state we know as Florida.
+I'm a recent Seattle transplant, originally hailing from that super sunny and unapologetically weird state known as Florida.

 My passions include front-end web development, UX design, and data visualization and analysis.

 I also happen to know a lot about Marxist literary theory and Victorian literature.
-That's right, I'm also one of [*those*](http://fyeahenglishmajorarmadillo.tumblr.com/) people...
+That's right, I'm one of [*those*](http://fyeahenglishmajorarmadillo.tumblr.com/) types of people...

 For more information about who I am and what type of web-related things I've done, feel free to check out the following links: